fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - 400:
     - Start and end date not provided for D1/D2 generation
     - Start and end date not formatted properly
+    - Prerequisite jobs are not finished
+    - Job requested is already running

 ### POST "/v1/generate\_detached\_file/"